motsmachines/2021/EN/cfp.md

 <br>

-## Words/Machines-2021: Do machines have a sense of humor?
+## Call for Papers: Do machines have a sense of humor?

 ### Important Dates